dennis199441/pytalib/README.md

   5. On Balance Volume
   6. Put Call Ratio

+## Visibility Graph Algorithm
+Implementations the following time series-to-graph algorithm which takes the time series as parameter and returns a networkx undirected graph.

+  1. ts2vg_basic
+  Reference: "From time series to complex networks: The visibility graph" by L. Lacasa, B. Luque, F. Ballesteros, J. Luque, and J. C. Nuno

+  2. ts2vg_fast
+  Reference: "Fast transformation from time series to visibility graphs" by Xin Lan, Hongming Mo, Shiyu Chen, Qi Liu, and Yong Deng

 ## How to install
 Pytalib has not been published on Python Package Index (PyPi) yet.
 I will update this in the future.
 But basically the procedure is same as follows: